Skip to main content

 Scope and Contents

-This collection contains the papers of Sam Agins in the form of correspondence, publications, music papers, various personal effects, including Stetson hat and other cowboy memorabilia.
+This collection contains the papers of Sam Agins in the form of correspondence, publications, music papers, various personal effects, including a Stetson hat and other cowboy memorabilia.

 Dates